 Now, for the purpose of this piece, I’m going to go with Joe Chill as the mugger.
 I know there are versions where it’s the Joker or another person.
 Those versions are wrong.
 It’s Joe Chill.
 Moving on.

-When Chill guns down the Wayne’s in cold blood, it is the first piece towards making Bruce Wayne into Batman.
+When Chill guns down the Wayne’s in cold blood, it is the first piece toward making Bruce Wayne into Batman.
 Let’s be honest, most superheroes are made because of a serious tragedy in their life.
 Superman’s planet had to explode and his people had to be wiped out.
 Comparatively, Wayne got off easy.

 In the comics, Batman originally was extremely violent, often maiming or killing his enemies with little to no remorse.
-Out of canon, this is because writers Bob Kane and Bill Finger stylized the comic as a pulp fiction piece.
+Out of canon, this is because writers Bob Kane and Bill Finger stylized the comic as a Pulp Fiction piece.
 In canon, I could see Bruce killing in the beginning just because he hadn’t learned yet to control his anger.

 Look at it like this: Bruce’s parents were gunned down.
 As a child, you automatically think that fighting violence with more violence is the way to go.
 As he progressed, his pain and anger would move aside for common sense.
-I’ve always thought this and will always think this; the difference between being a hero and villain very small.
+I’ve always thought this and will always think this; the difference between being a hero and villain is very small.
 Batman could’ve become a villain.
 Instead, he got his act together.

 Sadly, that’s not the end of Bruce Wayne’s pain.
 He’s lost Robins, girlfriends and best friends all in an attempt to save Gotham City.
 Look at Harvey Dent; Bruce and Dent both put their faith in each other to help clean Gotham.
 For Dent’s troubles, Sal Maroni threw acid in his face, turning him into another enemy.